Collaborative research, education and practice promoting wellbeing and growth

 The themes ofthe challenges are:

-1. Supporting youth in their local communities through interdisciplinary approaches and inter-agency collaboration in welfare services and practices.
-How can it be done?
+1. Supporting youth in their local communities through inter-agency and interdisciplinary approaches in welfare services – How can it be facilitated?

 To be eligible, applicants must clearly state two – and only two – challenges from the above in the motivation letter.
 The selected challenges should not be ranked or prioritized.
 The motivation letter should be no longer than one page.